angular-ui-tree/angular-ui-tree/README.md

 ## Supported browsers

-The Angular NestedSortable is tested with the following browsers:
+The Angular UI Tree is tested with the following browsers:

 - Chrome (stable)
 - Firefox